top of page

 For PhD Students

 We welcome qualified PhD applicants who are interested in our research areas to join our group.
-Please contact us via email before Online application.
-Note that most positions are only open to UK home students.
-For international students, please mention your funding sources when emailing us.
+Please contact us via email before the Online application.

 -